haproxytech/kubernetes-ingress/documentation/annotations-custom.md

 The most important difference is security part of it.
 With custom annotations there is clear separation of two groups of people who configure and consume them:

 - Administrator
-  using pre defined CRD, administrator can define and limit usage of user annotations.
+  using pre defined CRD, administrator can define and limit usage of custom annotations.
 This can be achieved with limiting annotation on certain HAProxy section, service, ingress or namespace if needed.
-Also, if a specific service or group needs a little more freedom in what to configure, administrator can create a user annotation that is specific to that team.
+Also, if a specific service or group needs a little more freedom in what to configure, administrator can create a custom annotation that is specific to that team.

 - Developers/Teams
   Teams gets a list of all available annotations that admin created.
 If more is needed, request can be sent to admin to create additional annotation.

 ### Validation

-User defined annotations have validation.
+Custom annotations have validation.
 [Common Expression language](https://github.com/google/cel-spec) is used to write rules.
 Rules can be simple or strict.
 The more strict rule is there is less chance of accidental mistake.

 ### Speed of delivery

 While number of annotations have grown over time in this project, no two deployments are the same.
 Company A needs different customization than Company B. While purpose of this project is to cover all possible ideas and setups our users might need, it is not possible to cover all use cases with (in the end) limited number of resources and time.
-With user annotation there is no need to wait until new annotation is accepted, developed and released, we can simply create a new one, deploy it and start using it immediately after we deploy it.
+With custom annotation there is no need to wait until new annotation is accepted, developed and released, we can simply create a new one, deploy it and start using it immediately after we deploy it.

 ### Monitoring

 We all read logs, right, right ?
 While we do have a log message with annotations where we can see if some annotations is not accepted due to xyz, user annotations have additional advantage.
 Even in case if validation was not successful it will still appear in configuration, but as comment on certain frontend or backend.
 Additionall, as a comment, error message will appear that will explain what went wrong.

-## How can I distinguish user annotations from 'regular' ones ?
+## How can I distinguish custom annotations from 'regular' ones ?

 As seen in [annotations.md](https://github.com/haproxytech/kubernetes-ingress/blob/master/documentation/annotations.md), HAProxy annotations can have `ingress.kubernetes.io`, `haproxy.org` and `haproxy.com` prefixes.
-User annotations can have any prefix we define.
+Custom annotations can have any prefix we define.
 For example a 'famous' example.com corporation can use `example.com` prefix.
 How exactly structure is defined we will see next.

 ## Is there any downside ?